UniversalRobots/Universal_Robots_ROS_Driver/ur_robot_driver/doc/ROS_INTERFACE.md

  * "**non_blocking_read**" (default: "false")

     Enables non_blocking_read mode.
-Useful when used with combined_robot_hw.
+Should only be used with combined_robot_hw.
 Disables error generated when read returns without any data, sets the read timeout to zero, and synchronises read/write operations.
+Enabling this when not used with combined_robot_hw can suppress important errors and affect real-time performance.

  * "**output_recipe_file**" (Required)